JehoOgbo/alx-backend-javascript/0x00-ES6_basic/README.md

 ### [9-getFullBudget.js](./9-getFullBudget.js)
 In ES6 and above, you can use method shorthand to create methods without the need to use the conventional methodName: function() {}.
 Open the file to see this in action.

+### [10-loops.js](./10-loops.js(
+In ES6 and above, you can use for...of operator to loop through an array.
+In this way you get the values stored in the array.